Dr. Matthias J. Becker

 About

-Matthias J. Becker is a linguist specializing in pragmatics, cognitive linguistics, discourse analysis, and media studies.
-At the Weizenbaum Institute, he is part of the research group “Dynamics of Digital News Dissemination,” where he investigates antisemitic and anti-democratic communication in digital environments, focusing on how social media foster the spread and normalization of hate speech.
+Matthias J. Becker is a linguist specializing in pragmatics, cognitive linguistics, and discourse analysis.
+He is an AddressHate Research Scholar at New York University's (NYU) Center for the Study of Antisemitism, Project Lead of DECORA at the Weizenbaum Institute in the research group "Dynamics of Digital News Communication," and Editor-in-Chief of the Digital Hate Review.
+His research focuses on mechanisms of antisemitic and anti-democratic communication and the role of social media in the spread and normalization of hate speech.

 Research Group: Digital News Dissemination